NarimanN2/openai-playground/ai-stock-analysis/README.md

-# AI Researcher
+# AI Stock Analysis
-An MCP (Model Context Protocol) server and client using FastMCP and LangChain.
+An AI Agent to Analyze Stocks Using ChatGPT, PydanticAI, and Streamlit.

-You can watch the video on how it was built on my [YouTube](https://youtu.be/3K39NJbp2IA).
+You can watch the video on how it was built on my [YouTube](https://youtu.be/aZtfTrlZ4sA).

 # Pre-requisites